Hazel Wood Waterman: Career

 After training with Gill, Waterman wanted to go out as an architect on her own, and Gill helped her to do this.
 Her first commission came in 1905 from two of his former clients, the San Diego socialite Alice Lee (after whom Theodore Roosevelt named his eldest daughter) and her companion Katherine Teats.
 Lee wanted Waterman to design a group of three houses near Balboa Park, and she asked Gill if he would serve as the architect of record on the project while having Waterman do the actual design work.
 Gill agreed to this and supported the inexperienced Waterman by supervising her work.
 Waterman sited the houses in a U shape, giving them a common garden that was designed by Kate Sessions.
 The Lee-Teats house was completed in the Prairie style, similar to Gill's other projects at this time.
-Through her influence of Californian missions, her 1910 Estudillo House restoration showed the Mexican influence in her architecture.

 In 1906, Waterman opened her own office, though she retained close ties to Gill throughout her career.
 For the first five years or so, she mainly designed Arts and Crafts style residences, many of them expressing her preference for designs that blended indoors with outdoors.
 In 1911, she received her first non-residential commission, a new building for the Wednesday Club of San Diego (of which she was a longstanding member).
 For this building, she extended her style to include elements—especially stucco—paying homage to the region's Spanish architecture.